rust-embedded/wg/rfcs/0000-embedded-rust-showcase.md

 * Images, GIFs, or video of the project
 * Whether or not the project builds on stable Rust

-After a project is submitted, the resources team will review the PR and vote on inclusion.
-They may consult other relevant teams in the process, but final approval of submissions is at the discretion of the resources team.
+After a project is submitted, the resources team will review the PR, possibly consulting the other teams when relevant.
+Approval can then be granted by any of the resources team members.

 # Alternatives